Chhatrapati Shivaji Maharaj International Airport: Terminal 2, Sahar International Airport

-All vehicles arriving at Terminal 2 to pick up arriving passengers are routed via the Multi-Level Car Park and are charged a fee to counter traffic congestion at the airport.
-Four wheelers are charged a minimum fee of ₹140 for 30 minutes in general parking and two-wheelers ₹Convert for 240 minutes.
+All vehicles arriving at Terminal 2 to pick up arriving passengers are routed via the multi-level car park and are charged a fee to counter traffic congestion at the airport.
+Four-wheelers are charged a minimum fee of ₹140 for 30 minutes in general parking and two-wheelers ₹Convert for 240 minutes.

 General Aviation Terminal

-CSIA's General Aviation Terminal for private and non-scheduled flight operators (NSOPs) is located at Kalina on the south-west side of the airfield.
+The airport's General Aviation (GA) Terminal for private and non-scheduled flight operators (NSOPs) is located at Kalina on the southwest side of the airfield.
 The terminal was approved for international operations in April 2011, making CSMIA the first airport in India to have a self-contained terminal for handling round the clock domestic and international flight operations for private and NSOPs.
 The terminal offers facilities for passengers departing and arriving on private aircraft and business jets.
 The terminal has two exclusive lounges, two conference halls, two crew restrooms and a café bar.

+It has parking for 24 general aviation aircraft.
+Once the new airport at Navi Mumbai is opened, most of the business jets, turboprops and charter aircraft parked at CSMIA will be moved to the general aviation bays and hangars of NMIA by the end of 2025.
+CSMIA will continue to be accessible to charter and private aircraft flyers as general aviation movement is not being banned.
+However, visiting GA aircraft will take off for some other airport after dropping off its passengers.

+MIAL, in its 2025 submission to the Government, said that the existing GA terminal was not sufficient to handle GA traffic.
+In FY 23, CSMIA handled 12,444 GA aircraft movements and the next fiscal this number rose to 13,831 or an average daily 38 movements.

+Mumbai's corporate houses tend to use larger chartered aircraft of 180 seating capacity and these and other international GA passengers were currently being handled via T2.
+The existing general aviation (GA) terminal is to be expanded at a cost of Rs 225 crore, from current floor area of 890 square metres to 10,783 square metres.
+MIAL proposed to have an integrated terminal for handling both domestic as well as international passengers without mixing of passengers.

 Previous terminals

-Terminal 1 (Divided into 1A, 1B, and 1C)
+Terminal 1 (divided into Terminal 1A, Terminal 1B, and Terminal 1C)

 When the Sahar terminal was opened in the 1980s, the terminal at Santacruz reverted to being a domestic terminal.
-The terminal consisted of three structures, Terminals 1A, 1B, and 1C.
+The terminal consisted of three structures, Terminal 1A, Terminal 1B, and Terminal 1C.